Freedom of Information Act

 How to complain

 In the first instance, please discuss your complaint with the staff member concerned.
-Where this cannot be resolved, please contact Tiffany Boulton, Practice Manager, who will endeavour to resolve the issue and offer you further advice on the complaints procedure.
+Where this cannot be resolved, please contact Ciara Newman, the Practice Manager (01243 527264), who will endeavour to resolve the issue and offer you further advice on the complaints procedure.
 If your problem cannot be resolved at this stage and you wish to make a formal complaint, please let us know as soon as possible, ideally within a matter of days.
 This will enable the practice to get a clear picture of the circumstances surrounding the complaint.

 If it is not possible to raise your complaint immediately, please let us have details within the following timescales: